TeomanDeniz/LIBCMT/INLINE_ASM_TABLE.md

-# Compiler Predefined Macros Across Architectures

-This table lists common compiler predefined macros and indicates which CPU architectures they are supported on the the INLINE ASM.

-Each row represents a macro, and each column represents a target architecture.
-Entries show whether a macro is recognized (`YES`), not recognized (`NO`), or uncertain (`?`) for that architecture.
+# Inline Assembly - Compiler Syntax & CPU Support Matrix

+This table maps compilers (listed top to bottom, identified by their predefined macros) against CPU architectures (listed left to right).

+Each cell shows whether the compiler supports inline assembly for the given CPU:
+> `YES` - Supported
+>
+> `NO` - Not supported
+>
+> `?` - Uncertain or partial support

 ## Small table